U.N. chief Ban Ki-moon to carry Olympic torch on Thursday

-UNITED NATIONS (Reuters) - U.N.
+UNITED NATIONS, July 24 (Reuters) - U.N.
 Secretary-General Ban Ki-moon will carry the Olympic torch on Thursday during the final leg of its relay in London, his spokesman said on Tuesday.

 “At the invitation of the London Olympic Organising Committee and the International Olympic Committee, he will carry the Olympic torch on the final leg of its journey in the United Kingdom in the presence of the president of the IOC,” Ban’s spokesman Eduardo del Buey told reporters in New York.